 On February 11, 2016, Kendall Jenner and Kendall Jenner Inc. ("Plaintiffs"), filed a lawsuit against the Company in the U.S. District Court, Central District of California, alleging trademark infringement, false endorsement and violation of Jenner's right of publicity.
-The claims arise out of alleged advertising referring to news articles describing Jenner's blog posting regarding her use of Cutera's Laser Genesis treatment for her acne.
-In their complaint, the Plaintiffs state that they are seeking "at least \$10 million" in compensatory damages and reasonable costs and attorney's fees.
-The Company is presently investigating the basis for the claims made, believes it has meritorious defenses to them and intends to defend the matter vigorously.
-While the Company retains general liability insurance, the insurer is currently denying coverage for this claim.
-The potential outcome of this litigation cannot be predicted, and the amount of potential damages in the event of an adverse result is not reasonably estimable at this time.
+The claims arose out of alleged advertising referring to news articles describing Jenner's blog posting regarding her use of Cutera's Laser Genesis treatment for her acne.
+In the quarter ended June 30, 2016, the Company settled this litigation for an amount that, pursuant to the terms of the settlement, is confidential.
+There are no ongoing costs or expenses associated with the litigation or the settlement.